seanpringle/goomwwm/goomwwm.md

 	tag1 tag2 tag3 tag4 tag5 tag6 tag7 tag8 tag9
 	:	Apply tags to a window when it first opens.
 If the current tag is not in the list the window will not be raised or allowed to take focus.

+	monitor1 monitor2 monitor3
+	:	Place the window on a specific monitor.
+These are numbered based on what Xinerama thinks the monitor order should be (ie, usually the same screen numbers as defined in xorg.conf).

 	above below fullscreen maximize_horz maximize_vert sticky skip_taskbar skip_pager
 	:	Apply respective _NET_WM_STATE_* to a window.